 First-year students at universities everywhere spend hour after hour in orientation sessions: how to survive life in a dorm; how to make healthy living choices; how to pick classes and start down an academic path.

-Meadows students in art, dance, film, music and theatre also have a semester-long orientation developed specifically for today’s artist, a mandatory pass/fail course called MSA 1001/1101: First-Year Arts Community Experience (FACE).
+Meadows students in art, dance, film, music and theatre also have a semester-long orientation developed specifically for today’s artist, a mandatory Pass/Fail or 1-credit course called MSA 1001/1101: First-Year Arts Community Experience (FACE).

 Launched in fall 2010, this orientation class doesn’t spend time explaining how critical it is to spend days and nights in the practice room, in the drawing studio, or in front of the mirror practicing monologues.
-Instead, students learn the fine art of navigating the art world as an entrepreneur and collaborator.
+Instead, students learn the fine art of navigating the art world as a creative entrepreneur and collaborator.

 To drive home the concept, the class features guest speakers with real-world experience at promoting ideas, skills and talent.
 The message to the students is clear: being a skilled artist does not necessarily equate with being a successful artist, regardless of how you measure success.